Direct and spillover effects of a new tramway line on the commercial vitality of peripheral streets. A synthetic-control approach: Methodology

 In our motivating study, units are streets of Florence and clusters are naturally defined by urban neighborhoods.
-Our dataset includes information on $1+N=1+44=45$ streets clustered into $1+K=1+10=11$ urban neighborhoods of Florence, which are observed from 2004 to 2013.
-Only one of these streets, namely Talenti St., which is in the Legnaia neighborhood, is exposed to the intervention of interest: the construction of a new light rail line.
-Since construction works started in 2006 and ended in 2010, we have two pre-treatment, five treatment, and three post-treatment years.
-In addition to Talenti St., The Legnaia neighborhood comprises five streets; Pollaiolo St., Pisana St., Scandicci St., Magnolie St., and Baccio da Montelupo St., which we index by $i=2,3,4,5,6$, with $i \in \N_1$, respectively.
+Our dataset includes information on $1+N=1+43=44$ streets clustered into $1+K=1+10=11$ urban neighborhoods of Florence, which are observed for $T=19$ years from 1996 to 2014.
+Only Talenti St.~in the Legnaia neighborhood, say street $1$ in cluster $1$, is exposed to the intervention of interest: the construction of a new light rail line.
+The observed treatment period of nine years comprises the four years (2006-2009) in which the tramway was built, and the last five years (2010-2014) when the tramway was operating, and thus we have $T_0=10$ pre-treatment years.
+In addition to Talenti St., the Legnaia neighborhood comprises five streets; Pollaiolo St., Pisana St., Scandicci St., Magnolie St., and Baccio da Montelupo St., which we index by $i=2,3,4,5,6$, with $i \in \N_1$, respectively.
 The remaining 10 urban neighborhoods, which comprise 38 streets overall, are sufficiently far from Legnaia.
 See Figure \ref{fig:map} for a stylized map.